-We shall demonstrate the denoising capabilities of MTEX at the hand of an orientation map of deformed Magnesium
+We demonstrate the filling capabilities of MTEX at the hand of an orientation map of ferrite.

 % import the data